 Once we had paid we were then separated, which indicated this was a more traditional Hamman; Shaun went upstairs to the men’s bath and me down to the basement to the women’s bath.
 I was greeted by a lady who lead into a changing room.
 She asked me to undress, handed me a cloth to tie around me and some pink flip flops to wear (the marble is very slippery, definitely wear them!) she also handed me a rubber band which had my locker key on as well as a piece of plastic on it that said ‘peeling card’.

 ‘Lady sit’ she said pointing to a chair and indicated for me to remove my glasses.
 In my blurred vision she came towards me with something brown and slimy, it was a nice cold face mask and she put this all over my face and neck.
 She then lead me through to a sauna, where she pointed to a timer and said ’15 minutes, then shower’ and pointed through to another door.
 Then she left.

 15 minutes!?!
 I thought, I’ve never managed more than 5 minutes in a sauna before.
 Just relax, I told myself.
-There was no one else around, and I relaxed and let myself sweat.

 The ‘Peeling’ process

 After the 15 minutes, I had a cold shower and then she called me into a big marble room with ‘Haman’ written above the entrance.
 The room was beautiful with a domed ceiling and filled with steamy air.
 She had layed out my cloth on a marble platform in the centre of the room ready and then said ‘lady, here’.
 I lay down on my back and she covered me with oil and then the painful bit began; she wore a Kese on her hand and began the ‘scrubbing’ process which involved peeling off the top layer of my skin as she scrubbed every inch of my body.